tOkeshu/fipes/README.md

   - Provides a small web application.
   - Easy to install, easy to launch, easy to use.
-  - Doesn't Keep any data about you or you files.
+  - Doesn't keep any data about you or your files.

 ## License